js2264/RegAtlas/dashboard.Ahringer/releases/logs.md

 ------------

+## [0.5.2] - 2020-02-11
+- added links to each vignette in home page

 ## [0.5.1] - 2020-02-10
 - Added home tab
 - Speed up the loading
 - Corrected the "regulatory_class" column in the atac table (exploring tab)
-- Updated lab photo and
+- Updated lab photo and icons

 ## [0.5.0] - 2020-02-09
 - Moved many loading functions to server file.
 Notably, GenomicRanges is loaded automatically, and only when needed.